optofab/optofab.github.io/logs.md

   - Host group meetings and client meetings(~ 5 hours).
 Record 2 meeting minutes.
   - Integrate customers' suggestions for refining the website to a To-do list (see meeting minutes for more information).
   - Write a semester plan.
-  - Consult with Dr. Yu Lin regarding database design
+  - Consult with Dr. Yu Lin regarding database design.
-  - Meet with CSIT and discuss technical requirements
+  - Communicate with IT department of RSPhys regarding technical requirements.

 <hr class="hr-dotted">